DasHund007/AE86SpeedChime/Readme.txt

 - Don't get carried away and spill the water.
 Bunta will be mad.

 Credits:
-Klayking - created this app.
+DasHund007 - forked this app from Klayking.
 TKu - created the sound player code for the RpmBeeper app which this was based upon.